FUTURE OF MEDICINE

 What it is:

-The LDL test measures the amount of low-density lipoprotein (LDL) in the blood.
-LDL is considered “bad” cholesterol because it can build up in artery walls.
-High LDL is linked to greater heart disease risk.
+Measures the amount of low-density lipoprotein (LDL-C) in the blood.
+LDL-C is considered “bad” cholesterol because it can build up in artery walls.
+High LDL-C is linked to greater heart disease risk.
+Lowering LDL-C is an important goal for preventing heart attacks and strokes.

-What it matters:
+Why it matters:

-High LDL increases the risk of heart disease, heart attack, and stroke.
+High LDL-C increases the risk of heart disease, heart attack, and stroke.
 It can cause arteries to narrow or become blocked.
-Lowering LDL is an important goal for preventing heart attacks and strokes.

 Included in the following health screenings: